Early Childhood Education

 Upon completion of this course, the student will be able to:

-- analyze and synthesize management issues in relation to budgets, working with boards and supervising agencies, grant proposal writing and developing business plans.
+- analyze and synthesize management issues in relation to budgets, working with boards and supervising agencies, writing grant proposals and developing business plans.

 - SLO #2: Develop and demonstrate communication and collaboration skills with colleagues, children, families, and communities of diverse backgrounds.